Balkan things – I’m just a participant, not an authority.

 Blogged for a while on this deep-but-elusive subject.
 Always happy to encounter the Kef, wherever.

-Previously website monkey for Voice of Roma – see Web Work page.
+Previously was the website monkey for Voice of Roma – see Web Work page.

 photos of Antika Bulgaria Folk Ensemble & Cultural Club, Bay Area, CA

 My various friends and I enjoy playing and practicing, even if only for ourselves.
-Singled out from a huge repertoire of tunes and styles, attached below are two pravos that are currently popular among people I know.
+Singled out from a huge repertoire of tunes and styles, attached below are two Bulgarian pravos that pre-pandemic were popular among people I know.
 If you also learn them, perhaps we can play them together.
-More tunes (Bill Cope's Kolo Festival tune share)
+Perhaps I'll add a few more.
+And yes, we also like to try our hand at Greek, Turkish, and Armenian tunes - because they also move us.